Furred/LynxHR/README.md

 # LynxHR
 LynxHR is used to monitor your heart rate in VR & Games!
 Made in Rust!
 Fully Open-Source!

+# Why LynxHR Compared to other programs?
+LynxHR Uses RPC Networking which makes it easier to connect to your device from across your house even if your PC is very far away from your watch!
+Bluetooth is also considered unstable on some cheaper bluetooth adapters, in this case LynxHR gains an advantage.
+It also provides simple intergration to all games like NeosVR, VRChat & LynxGame

 # Features
 - Real-time Heartrate graphs in games!
 - Monitor your watch battery!